argoproj/argo-cd/docs/operator-manual/resource_actions.md

 newObj.metadata.labels["app.kubernetes.io/instance"] = obj.metadata.labels["app.kubernetes.io/instance"]
 ...
 ```
-While the new resource will be part of the App with the tracking label in place, it will be immediately pruned if auto prune is set on the App.
+While the new resource will be part of the App with the tracking label in place, it will be immediately deleted if auto prune is set on the App.
 To keep the resource, set `Prune=false` annotation on the resource, with this Lua snippet:
 ```
 ...
 newObj.metadata.annotations = {}
 newObj.metadata.annotations["argocd.argoproj.io/sync-options"] = "Prune=false"
 ...
 ```
-(If setting `Prune=false` behavior, the resource will not be deleted upon the deletion of the App, and will require a manual cleanup.)
+(If setting `Prune=false` behavior, the resource will not be deleted upon the deletion of the App, and will require a manual cleanup).

 The resource and the App will now appear out of sync - which is the expected ArgoCD behavior upon creating a resource that is not part of the desired state.